HealthCheckbox

 • Any reaction to certain medications or anesthesia drugs should be revealed to the healthcare provider.

-• Avoid any sexual activity for 24 hours before the procedure
+• Avoid any sexual activity for 24 hours before the procedure.

 • History of bleeding disorders, intake of blood-thinning drugs or medicines that affect blood-clotting should also be discussed.

-2) During the Procedure
+During the Procedure

-• To pull out a cone-shaped tissue sample from the cervix.
+• Removal of Specimen: To pull out a cone-shaped tissue sample from the cervix.
 Surgical knife, laser, or loop electrosurgical excision process is employed.
+The size and depth of the cone biopsy may differ as on the problem being treated in the patient.

-• Once the tissue sample is done away with, the surgeon uses procedures such as electrocautery or sutures to halt bleeding.
+• Hemostasis: Once the tissue sample is done away with, the surgeon uses procedures such as electrocautery or sutures to halt bleeding.

-3) After the Procedure
+After the Procedure

 • Stay away from sexual activity.

-• Do not lift any heavy object.
+• Do not lift any heavy objects.

 • Avoid swimming and bathing.